How to master the art of fragrance layering

 But we’ll be honest, we’d like to step out of our comfort zones and experiment.

-We’re all about getting creative with green makeup and the reptile nail trend, but flipping the script on fragrance is a little more complicated by comparison.
+We’re all about getting creative with makeup and manicures, but flipping the script on fragrance is a little more complicated by comparison.

-That’s why we’ve employed the help of Ciara Mahoney and Elle Wallace, the Founders and Creative Directors of SŚAINT Parfum.
+Which is why we’ve employed the help of Ciara Mahoney and Elle Wallace, the Founders and Creative Directors of SŚAINT Parfum.
+Here, the brand founders (and best friends) bless us with their expert knowledge on the tricky subject of pairing perfumes.

 Why experiment with fragrance?